hexxone/TeleJelly/README.md

 1. User clicks the `Sign in with Telegram` Disclaimer Link on the Jellyfin Login Page
 2. User lands on the page `/sso/Telegram`
-3. Plugin shows a Page with embedded Telegram Login Widget.
+3. Plugin shows a Page with an embedded Telegram Login Widget.
 4. When the button is clicked, Plugin validates User credentials using bot token.
     - On Success -> Authenticate & redirect User to Jellyfin Dashboard
     - On Failure -> Show Error Message (e.g. Invalid Data, not Whitelisted)